bio-tools/biotoolsDocs/curators_guide.rst

    "Emerging", "Nascent or early release software that may not yet be fully featured or stable."
    "Mature", "Software that is generally considered to fulfill several of the following: secure, reliable, actively maintained, fully featured, proven in production environments, has an active community, and is described or cited in the scientific literature."
    "Legacy", "Software which is no longer in common use, deprecated by the provider, superseded by other software, replaced by a newer version, is obsolete etc."

+See the `syntax guidelines <http://biotools.readthedocs.io/en/latest/api_attribute_model_dev.html#maturity>`_.

+.. attention:: Normally only the developer or provider of a tool is sure of its maturity.
+If you are not sure, then do not complete this field.

 License
 .......